oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8/README.md

 If successful, the sample displays `[CODE_SAMPLE_COMPLETED_SUCCESSFULLY]`.
 Additionally, the sample will print out the runtimes and charts of relative performance with the FP32 model without any optimizations as the baseline.

-The performance speedups using AMX BF16 and INT8 are approximate on ResNet50 and BERT.
+The performance speedups using Intel® AMX BF16 and INT8 are approximate on ResNet50 and BERT.
 Performance will vary based on your hardware and software versions.
-To see a larger performance gap between VNNI and AMX, increase the batch size.
+To see a larger performance gap between VNNI and Intel® AMX, increase the batch size.
 For even more speedup, consider using the Intel® Extension for PyTorch (IPEX) [Launch Script](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/performance_tuning/launch_script.html).

 ## License